Here, I will talk about the benefits and challenges of implementing digital twins in Supply Chain Management.

 Creating a digital twin will require a company to carefully study its supply chain: collecting data on the parameters of objects, available resources, the state of the infrastructure, and the market as a whole.
 If we are talking about the logistics of a manufacturing company, you will need data on technologies or a recipe for manufacturing a product.

 When developing a digital twin in logistics, working with data can take up to 50% of the entire project time.
-All this data is needed by developers to build a comprehensive mathematical model of the supply chain.
+Developers need all this data to build a comprehensive mathematical model of the supply chain.
 When such a model is ready, it will be time to calibrate it, that is, to test it in practice.

 If the model correctly reflects the logic of the processes and gives adequate numbers, then the problem is solved.
 The system integrates with the company's digital ecosystem and receives up-to-date information from its databases and IoT tools.